On Polynomial Multiplication in Chebyshev Basis: Implementation and Experimentations

 Following this definition, we have computed the relative error on polynomial products using polynomial inputs having random floating point entries.
 While the numerical results are computed in double precision floating point numbers, the exact product is computed using the arbitrary precision rational numbers of the GMP\footnote{http://gmplib.org/} library.
 The relative error is almost computed exactly since only the square root is using floating point approximations, the remaining parts being computed over the rationals.
 We propose in Figure \ref{fig:precision_intel} the measure of the relative error in our experiments.
 The ordinates axis gives the average relative error of $50$ products with different random double precision floating point entries lying between $-50$ and $50$.

-As explained in Section \ref{sec:dctdft}, we can see in this figure that Algorithm {\tt PM-chebyshev} (DFT-based) is clearly suffering from instability issues.
-In these settings, the replacement of one DFT by few multiplications of complex number powers introduces too many errors, which causes a loss in the accuracy of the final result (e.g. up to three decimal digits can be erroneous).
-Hopefully, using Algorithm {\tt PM-chebyshev} (DFT-based accur) completely avoids this issue and we get similar accuracy as for the DCT-based methods.

-If we change a little bit the settings of our experiment, taking only positive floating point random entries (e.g. in $[0,50]$), the instability issue of Algorithm {\tt PM-chebyshev} (DFT-based) seems to be less dramatic.
-This is illustrated in Figure \ref{fig:precision_intel2} where we can see that relative error of Algorithm {\tt PM-chebyshev} (DFT-based) only differ by at most one decimal digit.
+One can see in this figure that Algorithm {\tt PM-Chebyshev} (DFT-based) seems to offer the same numerical quality as its DCT-based counterparts.
+This can be explained by the fact that both methods shared the same computational core (i.e. DFT transforms) and no other sensible numerical operations are performed.
+Even if we change a little bit the settings of our experiment, as in Figure \ref{fig:precision_intel2} where we consider only positive floating point random entries (e.g. in $[0,50]$), the numerical stability of Algorithm {\tt PM-Chebyshev} (DFT-based) is still catching up with the one of DCT-based methods.

-Undoubtedly, these experiments exhibit some stability issues in Algorithm {\tt PM-chebyshev} (DFT-based) while it does not seem to be the case for the other methods based on discrete transforms.
-Algorithm {\tt PM-chebyshev} (Karatsuba) also seems to have some numerical issues.
-This can be motivated by the nature of Karatsuba method which replaces one multiplication by few additions.
+However, as soon as Karatsuba method is used in Algorithm {\tt PM-Chebyshev}, the stability is decreasing according to the growth of polynomial degree.
+This can be motivated by the nature of Karatsuba method which replaces one multiplication by few additions, and thus may introduce more numerical errors.

 From these experiments we can conclude few thoughts.
-Algorithm {\tt PM-chebyshev} (DFT-based accur) seems to offer the same numerical behaviour as the DCT based method, and thus offer a concrete alternative in practice.
-If accuracy is not a problem, Algorithm {\tt PM-chebyshev} (DFT-based) will provide an interesting option as it will increase efficiency, see section \ref{sec:benchmark}.
-Finally, a theoretical study of the numerical stability of all these methods need to be done to give precise statement on their reliability.
+Algorithm {\tt PM-Chebyshev} (DFT-based) seems to offer the same numerical behavior as the DCT based method, and thus offer a concrete alternative in practice as it will increase efficiency (see section \ref{sec:benchmark}).
+If one prefers to use Algorithm {\tt PM-Chebyshev}(Karatsuba), one has to be careful with the given results since its numerical behavior sounds more unstable.
+Finally, a theoretical study of the numerical stability of all these methods has to be done to give precise statements on their reliability.